prunkdump/GNUVario/code.md

 linktarget: "https://github.com/prunkdump/arduino-variometer"
 ---

 To compile the GNUVario source code you need the Arduino IDE that can be downloaded [here](https://www.arduino.cc/en/Main/Software).
-First install it and make sure you can lauch the editor.
+First install it and make sure you can launch the editor.

 Next you can get the GNUVario source code.